Omarzintan/bumblebee-ai/CONTRIBUTING.md

 ### Dealing with thread-based feature actions
 #### Adding thread_failsafe
-If you write a feature that performs an action withing a thread.
+If you write a feature that performs an action within a thread.
 You need to use our ```add_thread_failsafe``` function in the ```globals_api``` to ensure that bumblebee terminates the thread before shutting down if the thread is not terminated manually.

 For instance, I have a feature that starts a server in a separate thread which runs in the background while bumblebee is running.
 This is how I would add a thread failsafe.
 ```python